 You will be expected to answer a series of questions as you progress through each module of the course.
 Questions take a variety of forms, including multiple choice, multiple response, fill in the blanks, drag and drop and hotspot.

 Once you have completed all the modules, you will receive a Certificate showing the grade you have obtained:

 If you do not achieve a score of 60% or higher, you will need to undertake a supplementary assessment at the end of the course.

-The cost of the qualification is £1470, which includes one year membership of the Academy.
+The cost of the qualification is £1470, which includes one year student membership of the Institute of Export & International Trade.